sarikasurampudi/oml/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 In this lab, you will learn how to:
 * Predict numerical values using Regression (Generalized Linear Model)
-* Work with clustering using K-means
+* Work with clustering using Expectation-Maximization
 * Work with partitioned models
 * Use the Model Explainability feature to rank attributes